 I have to admit I haven’t looked into this too much.
 I’m personally not a fan of stick figures, and so I have a prejudice against it in that regard, but everything I’ve read on it, and the sample lessons I’ve seen have some great things in it.

 Another great resource that just came out (like in the last month), so far all they have out is the book of Luke, but it looks quite intriguing.
 I wish it had come out a few years ago.
 It might have saved me a LOT of time and effort.
+Future Ticia 2023 says, I have since picked it up, and I need to sit down and give you a good review of it.

 I have to admit none of the Bible studies I found quite fit what I wanted, so for the past year and a half I’ve been working on a plan to go through the Bible in 2 years as a family.
-I’ve created questions for preschool/early elementary, Upper Elementary, and “Older guys” (aka junior high on up), with activity ideas, and links to any related ideas I’ve found online.
+I’ve created questions for preschool/early elementary, Upper Elementary, and “Older guys” (aka junior high and up), with activity ideas, and links to any related ideas I’ve found online.
 You’ve seen hints of it in my Bible posts so far.

 So, that’s the Bible studies for kids that I know of.
 It’s only a handful at this time.
 Three years ago there wasn’t much in the way of children’s Bible studies.
 In the past year, I’ve seen a sudden explosion in content in this area.
 This excites me because that means there are many other parents eager and hungry to teach their kids about the Bible from a young age.